 You’ll notice that

-word_tokenize does not simply split a string based on whitespace, but also separates punctuation into tokens.
-It’s up to you if you would like to retain the punctuation marks in the analysis.
+word_tokenize doesn’t simply split a string based on whitespace, but also separates punctuation into tokens.
+It’s up to you if you’d like to retain the punctuation marks in the analysis.

 Step 2: Convert Words to their Base Forms

-When you are processing natural language, you’ll often notice that there are various grammatical forms of the same word.
+When you’re processing natural language, you’ll often notice that there are various grammatical forms of the same word.
 For instance, “go”, “going” and “gone” are forms of the same verb, “go”.

-While the necessities of your project may require you to retain words in various grammatical forms, let us discuss a way to convert various grammatical forms of the same word into its base form.
+While the necessities of your project may require you to retain words in various grammatical forms, let’s discuss a way to convert various grammatical forms of the same word into its base form.
 There are two techniques that you can use to convert a word to its base.

 The first technique is stemming.
 Stemming is a simple algorithm that removes affixes from a word.
 There are various stemming algorithms available for use in NLTK.
-We will use the Porter algorithm in this tutorial.
+We’ll use the Porter algorithm in this tutorial.

 We first import